Course

 • Attachment theory, concepts of risk and resilience and types of trauma

-• Aboriginal Peoples’ historic trauma and intergenerational transmission including residential school syndrome (RSS).
+• Aboriginal Peoples’ historic trauma and intergenerational transmission including residential school syndrome (RSS)

-• Trauma Related Disorder in the DSM-5
+• Trauma Related Disorder in the current DSM

 • Complex trauma and the impact of trauma on the whole person

-• Differences between Trauma-Informed Care (TIC) and Trauma-Specific Services (TSS)
+• Differences between TIC and TSS

 • A variety of Trauma-Specific Services